 You don’t need to know the exact name of the package.
-It searches in package names and their short descriptions, and shows result based on that.
+It searches in package names and their short descriptions and shows results based on that.

 If you just want to search the apt packages with specific package names, you can use the command below:

 apt-cache pkgnames <search_term>